Adamk99k/What-is-bitcoin-p1/README.md

 ![image](assets/images/readme.img/question-home-page.png)
 #

-* Quote section. <br> The Home pages quote section lists five quotes about bitcoin from some of the biggest CEOs and Co CEO’s in the world.
+* Quote section. <br> The Home pages quote section lists five quotes about Bitcoin from some of the biggest CEOs and Co CEO’s in the world.
 This section is interesting to the user as familiar, influential names are taking positively about the subject there wanting to learn more about, Bitcoin.
 ![image](assets/images/readme.img/quote-section.png)
 #